siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-servicenow/overview.md

 # ServiceNow - Overview

 ServiceNow supports application delivery by integrating service management processes, social collaboration for IT departments, software-as-a-service delivery, and web functionality.
 The ServiceNow plug-in provides for integration with a ServiceNow server.
-This plug-in imports incident management(Beta), change management and problem management data from a ServiceNow server and provides a single view of ServiceNow incidents, change request and problems in Urban Code Velocity value stream map.
+This plug-in imports incident management(Beta), change management and problem management data from a ServiceNow server and provides a single view of ServiceNow incidents, change request and problems in DevOps Velocity value stream map.
 Data between the ServiceNow server and the DevOps Velocity serveris synchronized every five minutes.

 ## Compatibility